trustworthy-systems-iitk/bsim/README.md

 You can compile without CPLEX if you set USECPLEX=0 in verilog/makefile.
 Note this makes the overlap resolution step much slower because GLPK is a lot slower than CPLEX.
-Also note the quality of results will be a little worse because the GPLEX formulation does not implemente what the journal paper calls the "sliceable" formulation (section IVB).
+Also note the quality of results will be a little worse because the GPLEX formulation does not implement what the journal paper calls the "sliceable" formulation (section IVB).

 ###Step 1: Clone the bsim repository.